DBA: Management (Quantitative) Program

 Research design

-Additional roles that may be related to the DBA management program include:
+Additional roles that may align with the DBA management program include:

 Chief executive officer